 4. Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector 0% 0% To reduce scope 3 emissions, we are developing net zero carbon buildings, which is helping to reduce upfront embodied carbon emissions.
-5. Share of non- renewable energy consumption and production Share of non- renewable energy consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources 53% 51% Occupier energy consumption also significantly contributes to our scope 3 emissions, and through engagement we continue to increase data coverage and make reductions where possible.
+Occupier energy consumption 5.
+Share of non-renewable energy consumption and production Share of non-renewable energy consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources 47% 53% also significantly contributes to our scope 3 emissions, and through engagement we continue to increase data coverage and make reductions where possible.
 100% of IPUT's portfolio is real estate assets, with no investments in companies active in the fossil fuel sector.
-6. Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector 0.03 0.07 Revenue is based on gross rental income
+6. Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector 0.07 0.07 Revenue is based on gross rental income

 Biodiversity 7.
-Activities negatively affecting biodiversity- sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity- sensitive areas where activities of those investee companies negatively affect those areas 0% 0% neighbourhoods and long-term approach t we invest and behave management of our p We have no assets lo or near biodiversity-s areas, and are engage protecting and enhar biodiversity value acr At IPUT, we are stewards of our neighbourhoods and apply a long-term approach to how we invest and behave in the management of our portfolio.
+Activities negatively affecting biodiversity- sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas 0% 0% At IPUT, we are stewards of our neighbourhoods and apply a long-term approach to how we invest and behave in the management of our portfolio.
 We have no assets located in or near biodiversity-sensitive areas, and are engaged in protecting and enhancing biodiversity value across our standing assets and developments.
 Water 8.
 Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average 0 tonnes/ €1M 0 tonnes/ €1M IPUT has made no direct emissions of priority substances to water and our occupiers have reported no water-related pollution incidents.
 Waste 9.
 Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average 0 tonnes/ €1M 0 tonnes/ €1M IPUT has generated no hazardous or radioactive waste and our occupiers have reported no hazardous or radioactive waste generation.

-Social and employee matters 10.
-Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0% 0% There have been no violations of any local, national or international legislation.
-11.Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance / complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0% 0% IPUT applies a risk management framework to ensure risks to the Fund's strategy are identified, understood and managed.
-Policies are in place to support mitigation measures.
+Social and employee matters 10.Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0% 0% There have been no violations of any local, national or international legislation.
+11.Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance / complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational 0% 0% IPUT applies a risk management framework to ensure risks to the Fund's strategy are identified, understood and managed.
+Policies are in place to suppor mitigation measures.